Our2020View/Our2020View.github.io/batterymonitor.md

 And finally, here is what the app is showing you if you purchase the BMV 712:

 <img src="/assets/BMVreading2web-.jpg"/>

+The Victron gauge install in the panel above the cooktop was a little more extensive than the EMS gauge install, but more or less the same idea.
+From the battery box I fed the BMV cable out through the left hand side cable entry, and drilled a hole in the neighboring locker near where the cables feeding the inverter can be found.
+From there I fed the cable up through the protective guard and into the base of the sink cabinet, following the path that the cables from the inverter follow.
+(There is an access panel on the floor of the sink cabinet that makes this pretty straightforward.)
+Once the cable was under the cabinet, I fed an electricians's cable puller from the water heater area, under the fridge, under the cabinet with the pullout drawers, and then under the sink cabinet to the access panel area.
+Then, I pulled back the cable to the water heater area.
+Next, I used the same technique as I did on the EMS install -

 All in all, we are very happy with this purchase.
 Working as advertised.